angeleah/Tic-tac-toe/README.md

 Tic-tac-toe
 ===========
 This is an unbeatable tic tac toe app written in rails.
-Even though you can never win, you can tie sometimes and there is a little surprise ending when the computer wins. :D
+Even though you can never win, you can tie sometimes and there is a little surprise ending when the computer wins. :D  This was my first unbeatable tic tac toe before I used the minimax algorithm.
+It uses fork detection and calculates the best move based on winning, losing, or making a fork.

 To run the app:
 ---------------